 In 1981, the FDA approved Aspartame and declared it to be safe for use in a variety of products, as a table-top sweetener and in carbonated beverages.
 In the recent years, you might have noticed that on the shelves there are more and more varieties of food claiming "sugar free", but containing artificial sugars.
 In 1993, approval was made as well for use in hard and soft candies, baked goods and mixes, nonalcoholic beverages and malt beverages.
+Today, aspartame is commonly found in in diet sodas, low-calorie and sugar-free teas, energy drinks, reduced-carbohydrate granola bars, protein bars and ice cream.
 However, there has been a lot of debate over the health concerns caused by this artificial sweetener which has been reported to be unsafe for humans.
 Serious reactions including seizures and deaths have been claimed to be related to this sugar substitute.

 The famous article "Dangers of Aspartame" written by Nancy Markle, an anti-aspartame advocate, is an interesting read for anyone keen to have a glimpse of what the controversy is about.
 In the extract, she reported that heavy diet drinkers potentially could suffer from the ASPARTAME-DISEASE which could cause all kinds of neurological problems and symptoms such as spasms, shooting pains, numbness in your legs, cramps, dizziness, headaches, joint pain, depression, anxiety attacks, slurred speech, blurred vision, and memory loss.
 Whether there is any germ of truth in this article, we have to take time to discern for ourselves.

 Watch this shocking 10-Minute report on how aspartame eventually obtained its stamp of approval from the FDA despite all the signs of potential health dangers.